HERMAN MILLER CHOOSES A KREON MEASURING ARM

 the CAD file.
 Several checks, with tolerances between 0.1 and 1 mm, can be made: bore

-manufacturing process because any deviations discovered during inspection are interpreted
+manufacturing process because any deviations discovered during an inspection are interpreted

 immediately, allowing the production machine settings to be corrected.